Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

 ----------------

 * Get Vagrant and figure out how it works
-* Get a box close to the one you will be launching in ec2
+* Get a box close to the one you will be launching in ec2 (ie cloud-images.ubuntu.com)

-      vagrant box add aws-precise32 http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-i386-vagrant-disk1.box

 * edit ./provisioning/vars/settings.yml
 * edit ./provisioning/hosts to reflect your network settings in your Vagrantfile
 * replace aric with your desired username in playbook.yml